pgailinas/videoqa-representation-comparison/docs/index.md

 ## System Architecture

 The experimental framework is centered on the Qwen2-VL-7B multimodal foundation model.
-Video evidence generated during preprocessing is organized into searchable evidence representations consisting of sampled frames, clips, metadata, and embedding vectors.
+Video evidence generated during preprocessing is organized into searchable evidence representations consisting of sampled frames, clips, metadata records, and derived evidence artifacts.
 During inference, natural-language questions are matched against the evidence repository using configurable retrieval strategies.
 Retrieved evidence is then supplied to Qwen2-VL-7B for VideoQA reasoning and answer generation.

-The experimental framework integrates pretrained multimodal models, vector database indexing, evidence retrieval, and LLM inference to support baseline and iterative RAG-based VideoQA workflows.

-The system is built around three primary pretrained model components:
+The system architecture supports three primary inference workflows:

-1. **Vision Encoder** — generates embedding representations from sampled video frames and clips.

-2. **Vision-Language Model** — generates textual descriptions and captions from visual content.

-3. **Large Language Model** — performs question answering and reasoning using retrieved video evidence.

-Raw video inputs are processed into frames and short clips during knowledge base construction.
-The generated embeddings, captions, and metadata representations are stored within a persistent vector database for similarity-based retrieval.

-During inference, natural-language questions are converted into retrieval queries and matched against indexed video representations to identify relevant frames, clips, captions, and contextual evidence.
-Retrieved information is provided to the reasoning model to generate contextually grounded VideoQA responses.

-The framework supports configurable retrieval strategies, including baseline inference, single-pass RAG, and iterative retrieval refinement workflows for analyzing temporal reasoning performance, retrieval effectiveness, and latency-versus-accuracy tradeoffs.
+1. **Baseline VideoQA** — Direct VideoQA inference using Qwen2-VL-7B and sampled video evidence without retrieval assistance.

+2. **Single-Pass RAG VideoQA** — Retrieval of relevant video evidence from the evidence repository followed by VideoQA inference using Qwen2-VL-7B.

+3. **Iterative RAG VideoQA** — Multi-pass retrieval and evidence refinement workflows that revisit relevant portions of the source video to improve evidence selection, temporal grounding, and answer quality.

+Video preprocessing generates frames, clips, motion and scene metadata, evidence records, and other supporting representations that are stored within a searchable evidence repository.
+During inference, retrieval strategies identify relevant evidence for a given question and provide this context to Qwen2-VL-7B for reasoning and answer generation.

+The architecture is designed to isolate the effects of retrieval and evidence-refinement strategies while maintaining a consistent foundation model across all experiments.
+This enables direct comparison of baseline inference, single-pass retrieval, and iterative retrieval workflows while controlling for underlying model architecture.

 ---